open-edge-insights/eii-azure-bridge/README.md

 The above command will generate two files: `./example.template.json` and `config/example.amd64.json`.
 The first is a deployment template, and the second is the fully populated/generated configuration for Azure IoT Hub.
-In executing the script above, you should have a manifest which includes the EII Azure Bridge, Simple Subscriber, as well as the EII video ingestion service.
+In executing the script above, you should have a manifest which includes the Azure Bridge, Simple Subscriber, as well as the EII video ingestion service.

 The list of services given to the bash script can be changed if you wish to